 And YouTube ads notoriously don’t pay a huge amount per 1,000 impressions.
 So even YouTubers with somewhat large followings may not be making large amounts of money if they’re not selling products, working with sponsors, or affiliate marketing.

-That said, there are plenty of creators who are making large amounts of money on the platform.
+That said, plenty of creators make large amounts of money on the platform.

 - People with 100k+ subscribers are likely making at least several thousand dollars a month through YouTube Ads.

-- Sponsorships and Affiliate deals can help you get to that number well before you hit 100k subscribers.
+- Sponsorships and Affiliate deals can help you get to that number well before hitting 100k subscribers.

 - If you sold 1,000 $400 courses on the platform, you’d make $400k.
 You don’t need many subscribers for that.
 Name a job that pays that much?

-No career you could get as a young man has the type of ceiling that YouTube does.
+No career you could get has the theoretical ceiling that YouTube does.
 You can make professional athlete type money on this platform if you’re successfully selling products.

 Entrepreneurship Isn’t a Career

-A good career implies some type of safety.
+A promising career implies some type of stability.

 No job is 100% safe.
-I work in software and I’m constantly dealing with contracts that come and go.
+I work in software, I’m dealing with contracts that come and go every few months.
 Sometimes people get laid off.
-In that sense a job is no safer than entrepreneurship.
+When that happens, a job is no safer than entrepreneurship.

 That said, I know how much my job will pay me each month.
-I know if I got laid off I qualify for unemployment insurance.
-I know that there are hundreds of other companies out there that will pay me the same amount or more for the same work.
-Give me health insurance, life insurance, PTO, etc.
+If I got laid off, I would qualify for unemployment insurance.
+I know that hundreds of other companies out there will pay me the same amount.
+They’ll give me health insurance, life insurance, PTO, etc.

 Entrepreneurship doesn’t work like that.
-If your YouTube channel stops working or gets shut down it’s game over.
-A traditional career offers much more safety.
-So while I definitely recommend you attempt to make YouTube a career if you’re passionate about it, I’d also have a backup plan and emergency fund.
+If your YouTube channel gets shut down, it’s game over.
+A traditional career offers more safety than that.
+So while I definitely recommend you attempt to make YouTube a career (if you’re passionate about it), I’d also have a backup plan and emergency fund before jumping in.